martinboller/pi-time/README.md

 # Raspberry Pi Installation script

-### Bash script automating the installation of a GPS / PPS Disciplined Stratum-1 Server on the Raspberry Pi 4
+### Bash script automating the installation of a GPS / PPS Disciplined Stratum-1 Server on the Raspberry Pi 3 or 4

 ### Design principles:
   - Dedicated to being a Stratum-1 NTP server
-  - Uses a GPS Breakout board
+  - Use a GPS Breakout board

 ### Known issues:
-  None so far
+  - None so far
+  - Should work on a Pi Zero, but as these have no ethernet cable, and NTP over wireless is less than optimal it's untested
+  - May work on a Raspberry Pi 2, haven't tried.

 ### Latest changes
 #### 2021-12-02 - Bullseye version
-  Version 4.00 now for Debian 11 (Bullseye)
+  - Version 4.00 now for Debian 11 (Bullseye)

 ### Installation